rcfox/Discourse-LinkedIn-Sharing-Button/README.md

+# Out of Date

+It looks like the Discourse APIs have changed, and this plugin will no longer work for the latest versions of Discourse.

+I no longer run a Discourse instance myself and so have no interest in updating this plugin.
+I'm happy to link to your repository if you have a LinkedIn sharing plugin that can replace this one.

 # Discourse LinkedIn Sharing Button
 By default, Discourse supports sharing posts on Twitter, Facebook, Google+ and email.
 With this plugin, you can add support for sharing on LinkedIn in the same fashion.